joduplessis/oauth/README.md

 ## Support

-This is purely a reference project, please ping about any fixes/bugs/etc.
+This is purely a reference project, please feel free to ping me about any fixes/bugs/etc.